Trademark: Territorial application

-The inherent limitations of the territorial application of trademark laws have been mitigated by various intellectual property treaties, foremost among which is the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+The inherent limitations of the territorial application of trademark laws have been mitigated by various intellectual property treaties, foremost among which is the World Trade Organisation Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 TRIPS establishes legal compatibility between member jurisdictions by requiring the harmonisation of applicable laws.
 For example, Article 15(1) of TRIPS defines "sign" which is used as or forms part of the definition of "trademark" in the trademark legislation of many jurisdictions around the world.

 Madrid system

-The major international system for facilitating the registration of trademarks in multiple jurisdictions is commonly known as the "Madrid system ".
-Madrid provides a centrally administered system for securing trademark registrations in member jurisdictions by extending the protection of an "international registration" obtained through the World Intellectual Property Organization.
+The major international system for facilitating the registration of trademarks in multiple jurisdictions is commonly known as the "Madrid system".
+Madrid provides a centrally administered system for securing trademark registrations in member jurisdictions by extending the protection of an "international registration" obtained through the World Intellectual Property Organisation.
 This international registration is in turn based upon an application or registration obtained by a trademark applicant in its home jurisdiction.

 The primary advantage of the Madrid system is that it allows a trademark owner to obtain trademark protection in many jurisdictions by filing one application in one jurisdiction with one set of fees, and make any changes (e.g. changes of name or address), and renew registration across all applicable jurisdictions through a single administrative process.
 Furthermore, the "coverage" of the international registration may be extended to additional member jurisdictions at any time.

 Trademark Law Treaty of 1994, and the Singapore Trademark Law Treaty of 2006

 The Trademark Law Treaty of 1994 established procedures for member countries to recognising trademarks registered in other member countries.
-It operates under the auspices of the World Intellectual Property Organization.
+It operates under the auspices of the World Intellectual Property Organisation.
 The treaty was established "with objectives to reduce the complexities in the multitude of registration procedures and to increase predictability of application outcomes" through "simplification and harmonization of certain features of these trademark registration procedures and formalities".
 According to the United States Patent and Trademark Office, the Trademark Law Treaty "simplifies and harmonizes trademark application and registration procedures by member states.
 It facilitates renewals, the recordation of assignments, name and address changes, and powers of attorney".
 By the 2000s, it became apparent that the terms of the treaty were outdated in light of the intervening development of the internet as a means of conveying information about products and businesses, leading to the enactment of the Singapore Treaty on the Law of Trademarks.

 The Singapore Treaty on the Law of Trademarks further establishes a system under which member jurisdictions agree to standardise procedural aspects of the trademark registration process.
 It is not necessarily respective of rules within individual countries.